What is "WAKAYAMA"?

 Another thought behind it

-Jonas had this to say about Wakayama
+Jonas said this about Wakayama

 However, it would be very special to name a product after an individual who is not a famous skier